Adrenal Insufficiency and Addison's Disease

 Less common causes of Addison’s disease are

-- cancer cells spreading from other parts of the body to the adrenal glands
+- cancer cells in the adrenal glands

 - surgical removal of the adrenal glands